A special Debarre-Voisin fourfold: Introduction

 \section{Introduction}

+The study of automorphism groups for K3 surfaces and higher dimensional hyperkähler manifolds is a rich subject that has many deep relations with lattice theory and representation theory of simple groups.
+For example, in \cite{Mukai:AutK3}, Mukai showed that a finite group of symplectic automorphisms of a K3 surface is always a subgroup of the Mathieu group $M_{23}$.
+Similarly, in \cite[Theorem~7.2.4]{monthesis}, Mongardi showed that a finite group of symplectic automorphisms of a hyperkähler manifold of $\KKK^{[2]}$-type is a subgroup of the Conway group $\Co_1$.
+Moreover, for a such manifold $X$, the maximal prime order of any symplectic automorphism is 11, and in this case, $X$ must have maximal Picard rank 21, so it is isolated in the moduli.

-Let~$\bG$ be the finite simple group~$\PSL(2,\bF_{11})$.
-Mongardi discovered a special Eisenbud--Popescu--Walter sextic with a faithful~$\bG$-action, from which one can construct a double EPW sextic that is a smooth hyperkähler fourfold of $\KKK^{[2]}$-type and is highly symmetric (see~\cite{monthesis} and~\cite{dm}).
+Consider the finite simple group~$\GG\coloneqq\PSL(2,\bF_{11})$ of order 660.
+Mongardi constructed a special cubic fourfold, as well as a special Eisenbud--Popescu--Walter sextic with a faithful $\GG$-action.
+From these, one obtains two hyperkähler fourfolds of $\KKK^{[2]}$-type---the corresponding Fano variety of lines and double EPW sextic---that are highly symmetric (see~\cite[Section~4.5]{monthesis} and~\cite{dm}).
+We also note that a complete classification of symplectic automorphism groups for cubic fourfolds is available in~\cite{LazaZheng}.

-One can ask the same question for hyperkähler fourfolds of Debarre--Voisin type.
+In this paper, we study an explicit example of a hyperkähler fourfold of $\KKK^{[2]}$-type in the Debarre--Voisin family that also admits a faithful $\GG$-action.
+A key feature of this example is that we can describe explicitly its Picard lattice using the geometry of some associated Fano varieties.

 Let~$V_{10}$ be a 10-dimensional complex vector space.
 A {\em Debarre--Voisin variety} $X_6^\sigma$ is defined inside the Grassmannian $\Gr(6,V_{10})$ from the datum of a trivector $\sigma\in \bw3V_{10}^\vee$.
-By studying the representations of the group~$\bG$, it is not hard to find a candidate for $\sigma$: denote by~$V_{10}$ one of the two $10$-dimensional irreducible representations of $\bG$; there exists a unique (up to multiplication by a scalar) trivector $\bsigma\in\bw3V_{10}^\vee$ that is~$\bG$-invariant.
+By studying the representations of the group~$\GG$, it is not hard to find a candidate for the special trivector~$\bsigma$: denote by~$V_{10}$ one of the two $10$-dimensional irreducible representations of $\GG$; there exists a unique (up to multiplication by a scalar) trivector $\bsigma\in\bw3V_{10}^\vee$ that is~$\GG$-invariant.